Inedo/inedo-docs/Otter/installation/installation-guide/manual.md

 #### Installation Directories {#directories}

-By default, the Otter installer allows configuration of its root installation directory, and will configure temporary directories and package storage paths for you.
+By default, the Otter installer allows configuration of its root installation directory, and will configure temporary directories for you.
 During a manual installation, these directories must be provisioned prior to installation.

 Before configuring the necessary paths, you should decide where the following base directories will reside: